 Muscadet: produced in the west of the Loire, this wine has improved greatly over the past ten years.
 It has a distinctive, but not aggressive, acidity, low alcohol levels, and notes of white-fleshed fruit on the palate.
 It is easy to drink and the ideal accompaniment for seafood and milder flavoured fish- grilled or oven baked.
 Contrary to its reputation, this wine will also keep for a good ten years.

 Sancerre and Pouilly Fumé: this wine is very different from other Loire whites.
-Its grape variety, sauvignon, gives it a pronounced and very distinctive fruity quality that is easy to recognise.
+Its grape variety, Sauvignon Blanc, gives it a pronounced and very distinctive fruity quality that is easy to recognise.
 Its tangy/fruity qualities make it an excellent aperitif, but it also goes well with smoked fish, roast fowl, fish in cream sauces, freshwater fish (trout) in a court-bouillon and goats cheeses.
 Some vintages may benefit from laying down for ten years or so.

 For the novice wine enthusiast, Burgundy is both very easy and extremely difficult to comprehend.
-With a few rare exceptions, there is one grape variety for red wine, pinot noir, and one for white wine, chardonnay, but at the same time there are countless appellations, each supposedly with their own distinctive features.
+With a few rare exceptions, there is one grape variety for red wine, Pinot Noir, and one for white wine, Chardonnay, but at the same time there are countless appellations, each supposedly with their own distinctive features.
 Here, to give you clear idea of the characteristics of the wines you are likely to buy, we are going to have to keep things simple.

 Let’s start with the common points – grape varieties.

-Pinot noir: generally produces very fruity wines (red fruits, cherries), that are fairly acidic with a slightly tannic quality.
+Pinot Noir: generally produces very fruity wines (red fruits, cherries), that are fairly acidic with a slightly tannic quality.
 Their delicate palate may seem to lack fullness compared to Bordeaux wine (for example).
 The best vintages have excellent ageing potential.
 At the table, these wines make an excellent pairing with white meats, roast fowl, and lighter red meats, but go less well with lamb.

-Chardonnay: this « easy » variety has broad appeal, hence its international success.
+Chardonnay: this “easy” variety has broad appeal, hence its international success.
 It is also something of a chameleon as its expressions vary slightly depending on its environment.
-In general, chardonnay produces wines with notes of white-fleshed fruit and white flowers, sometimes with a hint of honey and butter.
+In general, Chardonnay produces wines with notes of white-fleshed fruit and white flowers, sometimes with a hint of honey and butter.
 On the palate, it has a fine acidity with a creamy quality and notes of honey, fresh mushrooms and, when grown in hot regions, hints of exotic fruit.
 At mealtimes, it goes well with all cream-based dishes (white meats, fowl or fish), light fish (sole, turbot, monkfish), shellfish and a variety of cheeses.
 With the exception of Chablis, it goes less well with seafood or smoked fish.

 And now, let’s take a general look at some of the variations.

-White: Chablis wines tend to be quite lively with fresh aromas with a « wet stone » quality.
+White: Chablis wines tend to be quite lively with fresh aromas with a “wet stone” quality.
 White wines from the Côte d’Or (Chassagne, Puligny, Meursault) usually have a creamy texture in the mouth and are more powerful with buttery, brioche-like aromas.
 Mâconnais wines often have very distinctive notes of exotic fruit (mango, pineapple) and a very pleasant, rounded palate.

 In theory, this region is part of the Burgundy wine area but as it does not have much in common with the pure Burgundian appellations, we tend to consider it in its own right.
 For the novice wine lover, the Beaujolais region conveniently produces plentiful inexpensive, fruity red wines that are easy to drink young.
 You can even buy « nouveau » wines three months after the harvests.
-All Beaujolais wines are produced from the gamay grape.
+All Beaujolais wines are produced from the Gamay grape.
 This variety is low in tannins, very fruity (cherry, raspberry, gooseberry), and has a beautiful fresh acidity.
-These highly drinkable wines are known as « vin de copains » (quaffing wines), as they are perfect for sharing informally with friends over a simple and hearty meal (cold meats, offal, stews, salt pork, roast fowl, grilled sausages, grilled red meats).
+These highly drinkable wines are known as “vin de copains” (quaffing wines), as they are perfect for sharing informally with friends over a simple and hearty meal (cold meats, offal, stews, salt pork, roast fowl, grilled sausages, grilled red meats).

 This region covers two very different worlds- the northern valley of the Rhône and its southern sister.

-The North: red wines are produced from a single variety – syrah.
+The North: red wines are produced from a single variety – Syrah.
 This grape creates very fruity and quite powerful wines with distinctive violet, blackcurrant and dark fruit (blueberry) aromas.
 Their acidity gives them a beautiful lively quality.
 In spite of their concentration and tannins, wines from the northern Rhône can be very delicate, especially after ageing for a few years.
 Of the appellations, Saint-Joseph is a little deeper and Hermitage produces the most concentrated and powerful wines.
 Côte-Rôtie wines are also highly concentrated but more elegant, while Cornas wines are the most robust.
 Northern Rhône whites are generally low in acidity, very floral, refined and pleasant to drink.
 At the table, serve red wines with rare meat, meats in a sauce, or game.
 The white wines go well with light fish and milder goats cheeses.

-The South: this region is a complete change from the North both climatically (strong Mediterranean influence) and with the many different grape varieties planted here – although grenache predominates.
-Southern Rhône red wines (Châteauneuf-du-Pape, Gigondas, Cairanne, Côtes du Rhône, etc) exude the very fruity and rounded characteristics of the grenache grape.
+The South: this region is a complete change from the North both climatically (strong Mediterranean influence) and with the many different grape varieties planted here – although Grenache predominates.
+Southern Rhône red wines (Châteauneuf-du-Pape, Gigondas, Cairanne, Côtes du Rhône, etc) exude the very fruity and rounded characteristics of the Grenache grape.
 They are highly drinkable and have finesse in spite of the influence of the sun.
-In general they are very appealing, relatively low in acidity (compared to a Burgundy red for example), but sometimes their power can « saturate » more refined palates.
+In general, they are very appealing, relatively low in acidity (compared to a Burgundy red for example), but sometimes their power can “saturate” more refined palates.
 These wines pair well with all red meats, roast lamb and hearty, southern cuisine (stews, meats in wine-based sauces, pasta bolognaise, pizza, etc).

-The majority of Bordeaux reds are produced from two grape varieties: cabernet-sauvignon, grown primarily on the left bank (Médoc, Pauillac, Margaux, Saint-Julien, etc.) and merlot, grown primarily on the right (Saint-Émilion, Pomerol, etc).
-Merlot is headier and more rounded, while cabernet is a little more structured and « cool », sometimes even a little austere when young.
+The majority of Bordeaux reds are produced from two grape varieties: Cabernet-Sauvignon, grown primarily on the left bank (Médoc, Pauillac, Margaux, Saint-Julien, etc.) and Merlot, grown primarily on the right (Saint-Émilion, Pomerol, etc).
+Merlot is headier and more rounded, while Cabernet is a little more structured and “cool”, sometimes even a little austere when young.
 The highest profile, top appellations tend to be closed and lacking in charm when young but they age magnificently.
 Contrary to received wisdom, there are also plenty of inexpensive Bordeaux wines that are best drunk young, when still fruity.
-Most of these are produced in the « satellite » appellations of the Côtes de Bordeaux.
+Most of these are produced in the “satellite” appellations of the Côtes de Bordeaux.
 At the table, Bordeaux wines make an excellent pairing with red meats (roast or in a sauce), game, and pink leg of lamb.